Brendon Daniels (footballer): AFC Telford United

 Daniels signed a new contract in June 2021.
-However recurrent hamstring problems caused him to miss much of the first half of the 2021–22 season and manager Paul Carden was careful not to bring him back too soon.
+However, recurrent hamstring problems caused him to miss much of the first half of the 2021–22 season and manager Paul Carden was careful not to bring him back too soon.
 After scoring six goals in nine games since returning to the squad he said he was only 70% fit and would continue to improve.
 He would lead the club's successful fight against relegation and entered talks for a new contract in the summer.
+He scored six goals in 35 league games in the 2022–23 campaign as Telford were relegated in last place, and left the club in the summer.

+Later career

+On 4 August 2023, Daniels signed with Telford's Southern League Premier Division Central club Stourbridge.
+He joined Southern League Premier Division Central rivals Mickleover on loan on 5 February 2024.
+He featured just once for Mickleover and returned to Stourbridge, ending the 2023–24 campaign with six goals in 29 games.

+On 26 June 2024, Daniels joined Northern Premier League Premier Division club Leek Town.
+On 7 February 2025, he joined Bradford (Park Avenue) of the Northern Premier League Division One East on an initial 28-day loan.
+The loan was later extended until the end of the 2024–25 season.

+On 6 August 2025, Daniels joined Northern Premier League Division One East side Consett.

 Style of play

-Daniels can play on the left-wing or as an attacking midfielder.
-He is a good free-kick taker and has been praised for his crossing ability.
+Daniels can play on the left wing or as an attacking midfielder.
+He is a good free kick taker and has been praised for his crossing ability.